govau/content-guide/_accessibility-inclusivity/images-alt-text.md

 Use words rather than images.
 Only use images that usefully add to the text content.

+Make sure the images are not culturally insensitive to any multicultural audience.

 Make sure there is sufficient contrast between any text and the background in images.

 ### All images need alt text